UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Research the New Terrain

 Finding providers in a new area can be tricky, especially if you are moving to a region with different regulations.
 In many parts of the country, utility markets are regulated, meaning there is only one provider for each service.
-However, deregulated states like Texas, Pennsylvania, and Ohio allow you to shop for your energy supplier.
-This competition can help you lock in a lower rate per kilowatt-hour or find a plan with better terms.
-If you are moving to a deregulated area, take the time to compare electric rates or natural gas plans to ensure you aren’t overpaying.
+However, deregulated states like Texas, Pennsylvania, and Ohio allow you to shop around for your energy supplier.
+This competition can help you lock in a lower rate per kilowatt-hour or find a plan with better contract terms.

 Schedule the Switch